nusofthq/avchat-documentation/_includes/installation-instructions.md

 <h2 id="using-different-medias-server-apps">Connecting different AVChat installations to the same media server.</h2>

-When you have AVChat installed in 2 different locations (different folders or different websites) there are 3 ways to connect them to the same media server :
+<p class="lead">When you have AVChat installed in 2 different locations (different folders or different websites) there are 3 ways to connect them to the same media server:</p>

 1. Connect them to the same app and app instance (users from one location will interact with users from a different location)
 2. Connect them to the same app but different instance (separate rooms and users but same sahred application level config file)